alinmindroc/Dino-Plugin/README.md

   * Inside the C++ files: don't create JSON content manually, instead save the results in an array and then output it using a JSON serializer
   * Use JNI in order to call Dyninst methods.
 Current solution with stand-alone executables can fail if the directory containing the executables is removed (requires re-compiling).
 Also, feels kinda hackish.
-  * Contribute to Dyninst; some features which would have been nice for this project would have been:
+  * Contribute to Dyninst; some features which would have been nice for this project:
     * platform-independent parsing (i.e. right now you have to recompile the whole Dyninst library in order to parse Windows executables on Linux)
     * support for AVX instructions
     * better documentation